 What do Polyamines Do?

-Polyamines play a key role in the aging process and can even help prevent age-related diseases such as cancer.
+Polyamines play a key role in the aging process and can even help prevent age-related diseases such as cancer, but what are polyamines?
 They are polycations that interact with negatively charged molecules such as DNA, RNA, and proteins.
 They are crucial for your body because they play a big role in cell growth, survival, and proliferation.

 Physiological Role of Polyamines